The Glass Cage (1965 film)

-The Glass Cage (La cage de verre) is a 1965 internationally co-produced drama film directed by Philippe Arthuys and Jean-Louis Levi-Alvarès.
+The Glass Cage (La cage de verre) is a 1965 internationally co-produced drama film directed by Philippe Arthuys and Jean-Louis Levi-Alvarès and written by Arthuys.
 The film was selected as the Israeli entry for the Best Foreign Language Film at the 38th Academy Awards, but was not accepted as a nominee.
 It was also entered into the 4th Moscow International Film Festival.